vectordotdev/vector/docs/specs/component.md

 #### ComponentBytesReceived

-*Sources* MUST emit a `ComponentBytesReceived` event that represents the reception of *raw event bytes*.
-It MUST emit immediately after receiving bytes from the upstream source and before decompression, filtering, and the creation of Vector events.
+*Sources* MUST emit a `ComponentBytesReceived` event that represents the reception of *raw network bytes*.
+This event is intended to reflect the raw network usage for the source.

 - Emission
+  - MUST emit immediately after reception of raw network bytes.
-  - MUST emit immediately after receiving bytes from the upstream source, before decompression, filtering, and the creation of Vector events.
+  - MUST emit *before* mutation of the bytes, such as decryption, decompression, and filtering.
 - Properties
-  - `byte_size` - REQUIRED, number of raw event bytes received.
+  - `byte_size` - REQUIRED, number of raw bytes received.
-    - For HTTP-based protocols, the total number of raw bytes in the HTTP body, as typically represented by the `Content-Length` header.
-    - For UDP, TCP, and Unix protocols, the total number of raw bytes received from the socket excluding framing/delimiters.
-    - For files, the total number of raw bytes read from the file excluding the delimiter.
+    - SHOULD be the total number of raw network bytes received *including* framing (headers, delimiters, etc.).
+If If this is not possible due to a client limitation, then the framed bytes MUST be used and the `framed` tag MUST be set to `true`.
-  - `protocol` - REQUIRED, the protocol used to send the bytes.
-MUST be one of `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
-  - `http_path` - OPTIONAL, the HTTP path, excluding query strings.
-  - `socket` - OPTIONAL, the socket number that bytes were received from.
+  - `framed` - REQUIRED, `true` if the `byte_size` represents framed bytes, `false` if not.
+See `bytes_size` for framing details.
 - Metrics
   - MUST increment the `component_received_bytes_total` counter by the defined value with the defined properties as metric tags.